Update: September 1, 2022

-Summer holidays, including Canada Day, 4th of July and warm weather vacations, typically mean reduced IT and security team staffing.
-As network defenders get some time off, cybercriminals often seize the opportunity.
+Labor Day and other national holidays typically mean reduced IT and security team staffing.
+As network defenders get some time off, cybercriminals often seize the opportunity to execute an attack.

 The Federal Bureau of Investigation (FBI) and the Cybersecurity and Infrastructure Security Agency (CISA) issued a joint Alert (AA21-243A): Threat actors will not be taking any time off.
 In fact, recent information suggests they may be putting in overtime to take your data hostage.